laert-ll/MolSim/README.md

    `{OUTPUT_WRITER}`: The output writer to use.
 Available options are vtk or xyz.

    `{CALCULATOR}`: The calculator to use.
-Available options are sv or dummy.
+Available options are sv, lj or dummy.